The k-aggregation Closure for Covering Sets: Equivalent Condition for the Polyhedrality of Closure

-Before proceeding to the proof, we will require the following well-known result.
-For the completeness we also include its proof here.
+Henceforth, when we mention a ray $r$ of a cone, we will make no distinction between $r$ and its positive scalar multiplication.
+In other words, we say two rays $r^1$ and $r^2$ are different, iff there does not exist $\lambda > 0$ such that $r^1 = \lambda r^2$.

-\begin{lemma}[Supporting Hyperplane Theorem for pointed cone] Let $K \subseteq \R^n$ be a closed, convex, pointed cone.
-Then it is strictly supported at the origin: there is $h \in \R^n$ such that if $x \in K$ and $x \neq 0$, then $h^T x > 0$. \end{lemma}
+Before proceeding to the proof of Lemma~\ref{lem: main}, we will require the following lemma. \begin{lemma}[Supporting Hyperplane Theorem for pointed cone] Let $K \subseteq \R^n$ be a pointed closed convex cone.
+Then it is strictly supported at the origin: there is $h \in \R^n$ such that if $x \in K$ and $x \neq 0$, then $h^\transp x > 0$. \end{lemma}

 \begin{proof} Since $K$ is pointed, we know the polar cone $K^\circ$ is full-dimensional.
-So we can find an interior point $x^* \in K^\circ$, which has: $\langle x^*, x \rangle < 0$ for all $x \neq 0 \in K$.
+So we can find an interior point $x^* \in K^\circ$, which has: $ x^\transp x^* < 0$ for all $x \neq 0 \in K$.
 Then simply picking $h = -x^*$ completes the proof. \end{proof}

-The next lemma is directly from Theorem 3.5 from Victor Klee \cite{klee1957extremal}.
+The next lemma is also well-known in literature.

 \begin{lemma}[Lemma 2.4 in \cite{husseinov1999note}] Let $S$ be a non-empty closed set in $\R^n$.
 Then, every extreme point of $\cl \conv(S)$ belongs to $S$. \end{lemma}